Jovica Stanišić: Professional career

-Since he got employed within the Yugoslav State Security Service (SDB) in 1975, Stanišić rose quickly through the ranks of the agency.
-During the Cold War, Yugoslav UDBA had a reputation for ruthlessness similar to its Soviet KGB counterpart.
+Since he got employed within the State Security Service (SDB) in 1975, Stanišić rose quickly through the ranks of the agency.
+During the Cold War, Yugoslav UDBA/SDB had a reputation for ruthlessness similar to its Soviet KGB counterpart.

 Between the mid-1960s and the breakup of Yugoslavia in 1990s, UDBA/SDB assassinated more than hundred Yugoslav political emigrants (i.e. Yugoslav dissidents) around the world, mostly in Western Europe and the United States.
 Many of these assassinations were performed by criminals who in exchange for leniency about other crimes, did the "dirty work" for the country.